Sushsuvarna3/-ML-Mini-Project/README.md

 # -ML-Mini-Project
-This is my mini project based on Image Classification of A Cat and A Dog.
-It predicts the animal and shows the accuracy of prediction
+This is my mini project based on Image Classification of Orange fruit and Lemon fruit.
+It predicts the fruits and shows the accuracy of prediction